Sarolta Zalatnay: Career

 Zalatnay's first full-length album, Ha fiú lehetnék (If I Could Be a Boy), was released in 1970 and featured a cover on which Zalatnay transformed from a teen pop star to an adult rock singer.
 Her frequent changes of image and attitude during her rock music period have been compared to the similar strategy used later by Madonna.
 Her 1973 album Hadd mondjam el (Let Me Tell You) received attention from international rock critics.
 During her most successful musical period, she also performed small roles in several Hungarian films.
 Later critics and journalists speculated that Zalatnay could have achieved international stardom were it not for the Communist-era restrictions on popular music, notwithstanding the relatively lenient strictures of her native Hungary.

 Zalatnay's music career slowed down in the 1980s when Hungarian fans moved on to new genres of Western music.
 She released the autobiography Nem vagyok én apáca (I’m No Nun) during this period.
-By the 1990s, she had become a post-Communist political activist in Hungary, as a board member of the Felicity Party and chairman of the Hungarian Animal Protection and Nature Federation.
+By the 1990s, she had become a post-Communist political activist in Hungary, as a board member of the Felicity Party and chairwoman of the Hungarian Animal Protection and Nature Federation.

 Zalatnay's music remained relatively unknown outside of Hungary until the release of a self-titled compilation in 2007.
 The compilation gained the notice of Western rock critics, who were inspired to evaluate Zalatnay's place in rock and pop history.
 One such reviewer called Zalatnay one of the most important entertainers of her nation and era, noting that her music was impressively varied and often ahead of its time.
 Another reviewer stated that Zalatnay adapted typical American rock music into the Hungarian milieu, with an acid rock/blues sound and particularly powerful vocals.
 By this time, Zalatnay's musical career had been largely forgotten in Hungary, and her personal life and appearances on Hungarian reality TV were mostly of interest to local tabloids.
 The 2007 compilation revived interest in her music and she resumed live performing.
 In 2017, she returned to the Erkel Theatre in Budapest, the site of her early performances for Táncdalfesztivál, for a seventieth birthday concert.